lis-b/hackcamp-2021/README.md

 # Welcome To Activism On Board

-Our project **_Activism On Board_** features a online community platform for exploring social activism and movements.
+Our project **_Activism On Board_** features an online community platform for exploring social activism and movements.
+It is currently a prototyped demo. ☺️

 At **_Activism On Board_**, we've made it easy and accessible to get involved in something you care about.
 Users can explore current events through a few clicks, and gain insight on the latest movements.